papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-local-asset.md

 ```

 !!!note
-    The above command will spawn a lazy fork of Polkadot Asset Hub, with the latest block data from the network.
+    The above command will spawn a lazy fork of Polkadot Asset Hub with the latest block data from the network.
 If you need to test Kusama Asset Hub, replace `polkadot-asset-hub.yml` with `kusama-asset-hub.yml` in the command.

 Now, an Asset Hub instance is running locally, and you can proceed with the asset registration process.
-Note that the local registering process does not differ from the live network process, so you can use the same steps for both.
+Note that the local registering process does not differ from the live network process so that you can use the same steps for both.

 ## Steps to register a local asset